 The Drexel Urban Health Collaborative was created to leverage the power of data, research, education, and partnerships in order to make cities healthier, more equitable, and environmentally sustainable.

 The mission of the Drexel Urban Health Collaborative is to improve health in cities by increasing scientific knowledge and public awareness of urban health challenges and opportunities, and by identifying and promoting actions and policies that improve population health and reduce health inequities.

-The UHC builds capacity by partnering and exchanging information with:
+The UHC conducts research, disseminates evidence and builds capacity by partnering and exchanging information with:

 - Community residents, leaders, and organizations to help advocate for health promoting change in cities and neighborhoods, and

 - Policymakers, government stakeholders and other decision makers to help inform urban policies so that they promote health and reduce health inequities.

 - Other academic institutions to promote meaningful and policy relevant interdisciplinary research

 Much of health is influenced by the places where people live: their environment, their neighbors, and local social norms.
 It’s at this level where we see great potential for informed action to impact health.
 Drexel's Urban Health Collaborative was founded to bring research evidence to stakeholders including those in a position to enact or advocate for community change and population health improvement within cities.
 We focus on generating data and information on health inequalities and the drivers of health for neighborhoods within cities.